haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 *First of all, unplug the device from the power, and do not connect it until flashing process finished*

-The device consists of two parts, the bottom to which the chip is attached with screws And the glossy lid that is not attached with screws.
+The device consists of two parts, the bottom to which the chip is attached with screws, and the glossy lid that is not attached with screws.

 <image-responsive class="center" imageURL="blog/flashing-tuya-ir/device-equator.jpg"  alt="Device equator"/>

-Remove the cover gently, you can use a screwdriver but open it slowly and carefully to not break it.
+Remove the cover gently, you can use a screwdriver but open it slowly and carefully because it is very fragile.

-At the end the device should look like:
+At the end the device should look like this:

 <image-responsive class="center" imageURL="blog/flashing-tuya-ir/device-opend.jpg"  alt="Device opend"/>